 Borders are an essential ingredient in the well-designed garden bed.
 Edging plants serve to accentuate the lines of a garden, including pathways and bed boundaries.
 Borders may also be used to soften hard edges and smooth transitions.
 The height and mass of a border can vary considerably, so long as it is scaled to surrounding plants and hardscape.
 Plants with golden, chartreuse and lime-colored foliage make excellent borders, as their colors combine with just about anything.
 These bright hues provide emphasis and enlarge small spaces.

-Purple heucherellas like ‘Twilight’ and ‘Cracked Ice’ compliment the golden hues of Evercolor® ‘Everillo’ Carex.
+Purple heucherellas like ‘Twilight’ and ‘Cracked Ice’ complement the golden hues of Evercolor® ‘Everillo’ Carex.
 Evercolor® ‘Everillo’ Carex brightens shady corners and illuminates the understory garden.
 Plant ‘Everillo’ along walkways and paths to light the way.
-You can also create a verticle container garden with Evercolor® ‘Everillo’ Carex.
+You can also create a vertical container garden with Evercolor® ‘Everillo’ Carex.

 2. ‘Sunshine’ Ligustrum

 Plant a warm welcome along your entry walk with a bit of ‘Sunshine’ Ligustrum.
 Borders come in all shapes and sizes.
 ‘Sunshine’ can be clipped and shaped or maintained in its natural form.
 For a stunning accent, plant Little Black Magic™ Dwarf Elephant Ear and purple flowering perennials alongside ‘Sunshine’.
 Here are more five ways to put ‘Sunshine’ Ligustrum to work in your landscape.